Your browser is unsupported

 • Present in the Professional Issues Seminar for trainees and staff on a topic of emerging expertise.

-• Serve as a committee member of the Post-Doctoral Fellowship search committee.
+• Serve as a committee member of the Postdoctoral Fellowship search committee.
 Participate in application review in Internship selection.

 • Other duties as assigned by the Counseling Center.